 Q: What are the symptoms?

-The symptoms of elevated cortisol can include insomnia, chronic anxiety, impaired cognition, decreased thyroid function, weight gain, and cardiovascular issues.
+The symptoms of elevated cortisol can include insomnia, impaired cognition, decreased thyroid function, weight gain, and cardiovascular issues.
 On the other hand, one of the main symptoms of low cortisol is extreme fatigue.
 (Adrenal dysregulation can lead to high or low cortisol levels.)

 Q: How do you know you’re not just tired or run down?